 After a long state of mental limbo, I finally stretched myself out, starting to write another blog.
 It took all left-over energies to crawl from under and translate the hundreds of paper snippets, booklet, and cookbook scribbles into actual menu pages that others can read: Convinced I hold in this messy bundle the world’s largest collection of TCM fused French Cuisine recipes… The healthiest recipe collection!

-From a state of limbo I finally stretch myself out to write my next blog.
-2011 ended in turmoil for me; confusing moments and insecurity about work, life and the progress of aging all mixed together with the realization that the cruelest lies are told in secret.
+2011 ended in turmoil for me; confusing moments and insecurities about work, life and the progress of aging, all mixed with the realization that friends in secret tell the cruelest lies.

-I finished the book about my life.
-An old project that understandably progressed… On the doorsteps of fifty I find this a fitting “first chapter” and might even find the courage to send it off to print.
+One of the drafts is a simplification of The Five Elements from the perspective of Food.
+On the doorsteps of fifty, I find this a fitting “first chapter” and might even find the courage to send it off to print.
 I have a few Hollywood ladies invited to talk about healthy food in a garden setting… Lovely!

-On my horizon for the near future shimmer outlines of teaching my TCM cookbook: That next unfinished chore on my desk.
+On my horizon for the near future, shimmer outlines of teaching my TCM cookbook.
+That next unfinished chore on my desk.
 The idea of teaching this to others fills my chest with pride.
 I’m a passionate teacher, and I love to activate curiosity in others.
 Sharing this amazing understanding for health not just balances physical well-being but also holds the mind in balance.
 We all should aim to plant a seed of wisdom into the minds of people around us to be curious about the foods we consume; our choices will be awarded in the long term.
 I want to travel again…

 2012 will bring joy and comfort.